These are the voices of the Australian working women I interviewed just over a year ago, about their experience of menopause.

 Knowledge is power.
 So here are my key tips for women in their late 30s to early 40s to increase the chances that the menopause transition will be an empowering one.

-- Address any back log of unresolved issues, now.
-Menopause offers women a great opportunity to re-asses their lives and ask – what needs to change?
+Menopause offers women a great opportunity to re-assess their lives and ask – what needs to change?
 It’s not called “The Change” for nothing!
 I truly believe that some of menopausal symptoms, such as outbursts of anger, are in-part fuelled by women putting up with stuff for way too long.
 If ‘stuff’ is building up in your life, start addressing it sooner rather than later.
 Otherwise, as one interviewee said, “if you don’t do the [inner] work, menopause will bring you to your knees.”

 Given that women who have more positive attitudes towards ageing and menopause, experience fewer severe symptoms, it makes sense to examine your beliefs and create a supportive mindset for yourself.